pcamus/Educational-boards/Pico_therm/software/picoW/README.md

 To read a web page (here to call the Opneweathermap API) use the [owm_pico.py](owm_pico.py) code.
 And enjoy the weather conditions !

-*See here for web server application: https://projects.raspberrypi.org/en/projects/get-started-pico-w/2*
+*See here for a web server application: https://projects.raspberrypi.org/en/projects/get-started-pico-w/2*